 EER (energy efficient rating) and SEER (seasonal energy efficient rating) are measurements of energy efficiency in appliances.
 The higher the EER and SEER rating, the more energy-efficient your PTAC unit will be.
-With a high energy efficient rating, you will be able to add more savings each year on your utility bill.
+With a high energy efficiency rating, you will be able to add more savings each year on your utility bill.
 Utilities can be expensive which is why

 Will you need a remote thermostat?

 Although all PTAC’s come with a built-in thermostat, have a remote thermostat can give you the convenience of modifying your office space as you need it.
 If your room is unfinished and you are renovating, then you may want to have the thermostat wiring set in the walls before they are closed up.
 If you are installing your PTAC unit in a room that is already in existence, then a wall-mounted unit is recommended.
 Believe it or not, the temperature in the house can sometimes damage the floors.
 Don’t damage your aquarium trying to clean it yourself, choose aquarium maintenance Nassau County.

 By taking into consideration some of the information above, selecting the right PTAC unit for your office space will have you feeling comfortable all year round.